maluyckx/Network_Attacks/README.md

 Our script performs a threaded brute-force attack against an FTP server using a list of commonly used passwords (stored in `10k-most-common.txt`).

-To launch the attack on `FTP` from `internet` (like a real attacker would do), follow these steps :
+To launch the attack on `FTP` (in the `DMZ`) from `internet` (like a real attacker would do), follow these steps :

 1) Open a new terminal window using the command `xterm internet`.
 2) Move to the `attacks/ftp_brute_force/` directory.
-3) Run the command `python3 main_ftp.py`.
+3) Run the command `python3 main.py`.
 4) Enjoy.

 ### Attack

-We use the `ftplib` library to connect to the FTP server with the specified host IP address, username, and password.
-It reads in a wordlist file of commonly used passwords and attempts to log in with each password in the list using a separate thread for each login attempt.
+We use the `ftplib` library to connect to the FTP server with the specified host IP address, username and password.
+It reads in a wordlist file of commonly used passwords that we found on the internet and attempts to log in with each password in the list using a separate thread for each login attempt.

+**Remark** : We manually added the password `mininet` to this list so that the attack could be successful.

 The `concurrent.futures.ThreadPoolExecutor` is used to manage a thread pool of up to 16 worker threads, allowing multiple login attempts to be processed concurrently.